isgo-golgo13/sse-device-server/README.md

 The SSE Device Upgrade Server is a HTTP Server that routinely sends a stream of device upgrade events to the HTTP client.
-The server launches two distinct tasks to actively upgrade a device firmware version to the device DB (PostgreSQL) and detect changes upgrade changes to the device DB to dispatch this upgrade event as a SSE payload to the device client process.
+The server launches two distinct tasks to actively upgrade a device firmware version to the device DB (PostgreSQL) and detect upgrade changes to the device DB to dispatch this upgrade event as a SSE payload to the device client process.

 ![see-device-upgrade-server-workflow]()